Spoilers ahead! Description of physical violence and death.

 The subtleties can be found in the scenery.
 You can walk through the vast cities of Detroit and Hengsha to read people’s sentiment: By talking to them, overhearing their conversations, by reading newspapers and found PDAs, by hacking into their emails and chat protocols.
 A lot of information is trivial or even nonsense, little is practically useful.

 Exploring this fictional world already tells so much.
 It builds up a great atmosphere.
-This is what I expect from an “open world” game.
 There are homeless and poor people, gangsters, there are social conflicts, inequality, protests and riots, violent police.
 There is a growing antipathy against “augmented” people.
-This is the strong narrative of Deus Ex, it has an own value, not just an instrumental value for the main plot.
+This is the strong narrative of Deus Ex, it has its own value, not just an instrumental value for the main plot.

 I found the foreground story to be less interesting.
 It has good and bad parts but overall it’s not plausible to me, more on this later.